 The Commission also reviews the applications for the Historic Preservation Tax Easement that is available to places listed on the Town’s Register of Historic Places.
-In return for a reduction in tax assessment, the owner of a registered historic property must abide by the town’s historic zoning law that any exterior changes of improvements must be approved by the Town Board as recommended by the Commission.
-The percentage of assessed value reduction is based on a sliding scale determined by the number of years 15 to 25 that the property owner agrees to abide by the historic zoning ordinance.
+In return for a reduction in tax assessment, the owner of a registered historic property must abide by the town’s historic zoning law that any exterior changes or improvements must be approved by the Town Board as recommended by the Commission.
+The percentage of assessed value reduction is based on a sliding scale determined by the number of years (15 to 25) that the property owner agrees to abide by the historic zoning ordinance.
 Click here for information on the tax easement program for historic buildings and the historic zoning ordinance.

-The preservation of historic sites is further promoted through annual preservation awards given by the town, and through educational programs designed to encourage residents about the importance of preserving our town’s historic structures.
+The preservation of historic sites is further promoted through annual preservation awards given by the town, and through educational programs designed to encourage residents to support preserving our town’s historic structures.
 Click here to view past recipients of Clifton Park’s Historic Preservation Awards.

 N.Y.
 State Office of Parks Recreation and Historic Preservation